TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- instead of notify_gui, have more flags, e.g. for pickup notifications
-	- pickups are not that predictable after all
-	- problem: a pickup could remain undetected

-- We could opt for a longer float test running in the background for a second or two

-- Don't give release build for testing as it has commented out ensures.
-- Perhaps always use find instead of get?

 - separate slot for the bomb, OVER_SHOULDER
 	- It would always be drawn over the backpack.
 	- We might decrease the bomb density a little so that the bomber isn't too heavy.

-- fix smoke particles becoming bubbles as we still have a good repro
-	- perhaps effect ids remain the same but content is different

 - when re-exporting
 	- fix spells